-As discussed in Note 1, the financial statements present only the TDA Valley Express Fund of VCTC and do not purport to, and do not present fairly, the financial position of VCTC as of June 30, 2020 and 2019, the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the TDA Valley Express Fund of VCTC and do not purport to, and do not present fairly, the financial position of VCTC as of June 30, 2021 and 2020, the changes in its financial position, or, where applicable, its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.